d-wasserman/Complete_Street_Rule/README.md

 4. Move the Complete_Streets folder in assets to your current project's assets folder.

 5. Move the files ending in .CGA in the rules folder to your current project's rules's folder.

 6. Open CityEngine.

+7. If you are using CityEngine 2019 and above, this rule depends on the Esri.lib libraries for Vegetation at minimum.
+Install those optional libraries before using the rule.

-7. Apply rule to desired street segments.
+8. Apply rule to desired street segments.

 ![alt tag](https://github.com/d-wasserman/Complete_Street_Rule/blob/master/images/RoadDietEX.jpg)